 Kidnapping, by both criminals and terrorists, is a threat in Algeria, particularly outside major centres.
 Kidnappings occur frequently in the Kabylie region in north east Algeria and in the trans-Sahara region in the south.
 The threat is especially high in the Djanet district in Illizi province and Tamanrasset province.

 Al-Qaeda in the Islamic Maghreb (AQIM) and splinter groups committed to the same ideology have taken a number of hostages from remote areas in Algeria and neighbouring countries.
-A number remain in captivity.
+Several remain in captivity.
 On 21 September 2014, a French national was kidnapped and later killed in the mountainous area of Tizi Ouzou, in the Kabylie region.

 The Australian Government's longstanding policy is that it doesn't make payments or concessions to kidnappers.

 Civil unrest and political tension

-- Monitor the news and other sources for information on planned and possible unrest or strikes and follow the instructions of local authorities.
+- Monitor the news and other sources for reports of planned or possible unrest or strikes.
+Avoid affected areas.

 - Be prepared to change your travel plans in case of disruptions.

 - If you're affected by transport disruptions, contact your airline, travel agent or insurer for assistance.

 Petty crime, such as pick-pocketing, bag snatching and theft from motor vehicles, occurs, especially in larger cities.
 Crime levels are higher after dark.